tobiasbriones/my-page/README.md

 - [dev.config.ts](config/prod.config.ts): The application development values.

-- [dev.user.json](src/dev.user.json): A development local user to load into the application.
+- [dev.user.json](src/dev.user.json): A development user to load into the application with generic values.

+- [env.dev.user.json](src/dev.user.json): A development local user to load into the application with custom values.
+It's not part of the project, so it doesn't go into Git.
+If it exists, it will override the `dev.user.json` file in dev mode.
+You can rename it to `_env.dev.user.json` and rebuild, if you don't want to override `dev.user.json` in the development bundle.

 For the `user.json` user file used in production, add the URL of the json file to the production configuration.